Whenever we feel we’re nearing the end of a tricky period, it’s tempting to want to draw a line under the difficulties and move on.

 At various points as you work, your mind will be dragged back to the present.
 It requires discipline to develop your future dream and the action plan to go with it.
 When you find your mind reverting to today’s To Do list, take a five second break, close your eyes and clear your head.
 When you open your eyes again, go straight back to the future.
 If you’ve got to the colourful drawing stage, re-immerse yourself in the world you’re describing there.

 Once the future is clear and the right hand side of your page is richly populated with a really detailed description, think about your motivation now to pursue and achieve all that is written there.
 Working backwards from the future you’ve just so carefully described, begin to identify the steps you’ll have to take to get there.
-I have no doubt that you will feel more enthused and focussed than you did at the start of this exercise even if some of the tasks still seem insurmountable.
+You’ll feel more enthused and focussed than you did at the start of this exercise even if some of the tasks still seem insurmountable.
 That energy and enthusiasm will help you to address the inevitable obstacles in order to reach your goal.
 The reason a task often threatens to overwhelm you is because you haven’t yet broken it down into manageable chunks.
 There is no task so daunting that it doesn’t become more achievable once it’s broken down into its smallest component parts.

 Actions speak loudly